wp-plugins/postman-smtp/readme.txt

 1. In 'Redirect URL', enter the redirect URI shown on Postman's Settings page.
 Select Save.
 1. Select 'App Settings' from under 'Settings'.
 1. Enter the Client ID and Client Secret displayed here into Postman's settings page.

+= How do I get a Yahoo Mail Client ID? =
+1. Go to [Yahoo Developer Network](https://developer.apps.yahoo.com/projects) and select 'Create an App'.
+1. In the 'Application Name' field enter the name of your WordPress site.
+For 'Application Type' choose 'Web-based'.
+In description write 'Postman SMTP'.
+1. In 'Home Page URL', enter the 'Home Page URL' shown on Postman's Settings page.
+1. In 'Access Scopes' choose 'This app requires access to private user data.'
+1. In Callback Domain, enter the root domain of your WordPress site
+1. Under 'Select APIs for private user data access' choose 'Mail Web Service'
+1. Under 'Mail Web Service' choose 'Read/Write'
+1. Click 'Create App'
+1. Enter the Consumer Key and Consumer Secret: displayed here into Postman's settings page.

 = How can I stop all this OAuth nonsense!? =
 If you have a Google Account, from the [Google Developer's Console](https://console.developers.google.com/) use the Delete button under the Client ID.
 If you have a Microsoft Live account, from the [Microsoft account Developer Center](https://account.live.com/developers/applications/index), select the Application and choose Delete Application.